mhayes853/swift-operation/Sources/OperationSwiftUI/Documentation.docc/OperationSwiftUI.md

 # ``OperationSwiftUI``

-A SwiftUI adapter for Swift Query.
+A SwiftUI adapter for Swift Operation.

 ## Overview